 Denis G. Rancourt, PHD, researcher and tenured professor at the University of Ottawa spoke to his large compilation of randomized controlled studies and meta analysis and stated, masks don’t work in a viral respiratory illness endemic.
 As I search why masks are mandated, I continue to find theoretical or lab based findings that conclude with “the CDC recommends masks be worn in public.”
 Just as with every other mandate in this pandemic, we must ask for the clear evidence that overwhelms the vast amount of data concluding that mask mandates for the COVID-19 pandemic don’t work.
 Simply stating, “we’re following the science” without valid explanation does not work.
 As my 21-year-old, with a passion for bio-science told me, “truth should always be able to stand scientific critic, which leaves no place for censorship.”

 The CDC has acknowledged that the COVID-19 pandemic “has profound psychological and social effects.”
 Biased reporting, isolating mandates, and restrictions from what brings richness to peoples lives have accelerated the negative impact our communities have endured.
 Domestic violence and child abuse is also reported to have increased significantly amongst the pandemic.
 I would personally rather live a shorter full life than stay alive in fear, not fully living.
 But the great news is, from the data discussed in this memo, I can do both.
 Shutdowns have created unrecoverable hardships for some small businesses, which leaves more and more of the population working for large firms or the government.
 Over the years, we have been conditioned away from self-reliance.
-We buy our processed and hormone or pesticide laden food from the grocery store and feel stuck sacrificing individual choice to corporate and governmental mandates to pay for the expenses and debts many of us have occurred.
+We buy our processed and hormone or pesticide laden food from the grocery store and feel stuck sacrificing individual choice to corporate and governmental mandates to pay for the expenses and debts many of us have incurred.
 It is time to support small business, get out of debt, and to work our way back to self-reliance as individuals and communities.